 What is Compostable Cellulose?

-Although many of our customers have been using our Biofilm bags since we launched them in 2007, for those of you who are new to the material, the following information should help to explain the differences between conventional petro-chemical based bags and the renewable bio-based replacement bags we now supply.
+Although many of our customers have been using our Bio-based film bags since we launched them in 2007, for those of you who are new to the material, the following information should help to explain the differences between conventional petro-chemical based bags and the renewable bio-based replacement bags we now supply.

 All our Cellulose bags are made in the UK from NatureFlex™ film that has been accredited compostable for both Industrial and Home Composting to 'EN 13432' and 'OK Compost Home'.
 They are also approved for Anaerobic digestion to ISO 15985.
 The film has also been tested to ensure that once composted there are no adverse (ecotoxic) effects on future plant growth to maintain a closed carbon loop.
 After use the film is approved to the OK Compost Home standard and for home composting can start to break down within a few weeks (depending on the ambient temperature).
 The film spec states that, when being composted, it must biodegrade to a minimum of 90% within 6 months although in reality this can be achieved in less than 45 days with industrial composting.
 Home composting will be at a lower temperature and will take longer.
 (To be most effective the composting process requires the presence of micro-organisms, moisture and a supply of oxygen, so for home composting you will need to turn the heap from time to time to aerate it.)